 If you do not meet any one of these qualifications, you are not a manager and are not exempt.

 If you are a union member, you may not be protected by overtime laws because of language included in your collective bargaining agreement (CBA).
 If your CBA establishes a minimum wage for workers at your company that is at least 30% more than the legal minimum wage, you are exempt from overtime laws.
-As of January 1, 2007, minimum wage in California is $7.50 per hour.
-This means that if you are paid $9.75 or more per hour (as of January 1, 2007) or 10.40 or more per hour (as of January 1, 2008), overtime laws do not apply to you.
+As of January 1, 2008, minimum wage in California is $8.00 per hour.
+This means that if you are paid $10.40 or more per hour, overtime laws do not apply to you.
+(After Jan 1, 2016 you will need to make $13.33 per hour or more and after January 1, 2017 you will need to make $13.97 per hour or more to be a union member exempt from overtime laws if the employer has 26 or more employees).
 You may have the right to overtime included in your CBA, but the terms set out in your CBA might be different than the law for non-union employees.

 Some other categories of jobs are exempt from California state overtime law.
 These jobs include: